 Regardless of your age, a community college offers an educational experience that can be conveniently suited for your professional endeavors and scheduling.
 In fact, it is a great way to obtain your education while building your professional resume and saving for your future.

-MYTH #6: It is not easy to transfer from a community college to a four-year university.
+MYTH #6: Transferring from a community college to a four-year university is difficult.

 THE REALITY: Community colleges were originally created to give students an affordable option of eventually obtaining a four-year degree.
-Therefore, there is a specific support and transfer system set in place, designed to help community college students seamlessly transition to a four-year university.
+Therefore, a specific support and transfer system is in place, designed to help community college students seamlessly transition to a four-year university.
 In addition, as more students attend community colleges, four-year universities have created articulation agreements that specifically guarantee the awarding of university credit for comparable community college courses.
 For example, the University of California system has long-standing relationships with its statewide community colleges.
-In fact, according to the UC Board of Regents, they are aiming to increase the number of transfer students from California community colleges by another 50% in the upcoming school year.
+In fact, according to the UC Board of Regents, they aim to increase the number of transfer students from California community colleges by another 50% in the upcoming school year.

 Other four-year universities specifically advise students who did not receive admissions to attend community college before applying again.
-For example, waitlisted students have an option of attending Blinn Community College, while also taking courses at A&M. If the students maintain a B average, then they will automatically be admitted to Texas A&M. In 2006 alone, there was an increase of 71% of students who choose this option.
+For example, waitlisted students can attend Blinn Community College while also taking courses at A&M. If the students maintain a B average.
+They will automatically be admitted to Texas A&M. In 2006 alone, there was an increase of 71% of students who chose this option.

-Students who plan their academic schedule carefully can easily transfer to a four-year university, keeping in mind what university you want to attend and which major you will choose.
+Students who plan their academic schedule carefully can easily transfer to a four-year university, keeping in mind what university they want to attend and which major they will choose.
 By meeting with your academic advisor quarterly to ensure that you are building appropriate transfer credits, you can seamlessly transition to a four-year university.

-MYTH #7: Community college students cannot make it in a four-year university.
+MYTH #7: Community college students cannot enter a four-year university.

 THE REALITY: Upon reviewing the statistics, research demonstrates that community college students tend to earn a higher GPA than students who begin their academic careers at a four-year university.
-For example, according to the UNLV Institutional Analysis and Planning, transfer students from community college maintain a higher GPA in comparison to first-year students.
+For example, according to the UNLV Institutional Analysis and Planning, transfer students from community college maintain a higher GPA than first-year students.

 According to the Association of Collegiate Business Schools and Programs, approximately 50% to 60% of community college students transfer to four-year universities.

-Whenever a student enters into a new academic environment, there is always the possibility of “transfer” shock, but research shows that community college students have the academic skills to adapt and excel in four-year universities.
+Whenever a student enters into a new academic environment, there is always the possibility of “transfer” shock.
+Still, research shows that community college students have the academic skills to adapt and excel in four-year universities.